chipsalliance/i3c-core/testplans_core.md

 Sends directed SETMWL CCC to the target and verifies that the register got correctly set.
-The check is performed by examining relevant wires in the target DUT
+The check is performed by examining relevant wires in the target DUT.

 ### `ccc_setmrl_direct`